iivanoo/covid-apps-observer/data/data_se/reports/resources/se.kry.android___3.25.1/report.md

 > Not useful at all.
 Don't waste your time and call the vårdcentral directly.<br> :date: __2021-01-15 13:09:06__

 > Useless.
 I have a positive test from a lab that needs antibiotics.
 The doctor only referred me to another useless instance "vård central" where they never answer the phone and you can't book a time online if you are no longer living in Sweden.
 Swedish health care is a joke.<br> :date: __2021-01-07 19:37:47__

-> They always say they can't help you and you need to see a doctor at vårdcentral.
-Why the hell don't they tell the patient before, they have the info they need prior to the consultation.
-Who needs a doctor to tell you to see another doctor and charge for that?
-Today I booked for weight loss (a service they offer) and within 30 sec of seing my face dr said he didn't think I looked fat (I'm obese) and refused to refer me because he didnt believe my weight.
-He didnt even bother looking at my files<br> :date: __2020-12-11 18:12:14__